INITIAL ARRT CERTIFICATION AND REGISTRATION

 After having met the education and ethics requirements, candidates for ARRT

-certification must pass an ARRT examination, which assesses the knowledge and
+certification and registration must pass an ARRT examination, which assesses the knowledge and

 cognitive skills underlying the intelligent performance of the tasks typically